Fourth crew member rescued after engineering ship sinks | Business

 Fourth crew member rescued after engineering ship sinks

-A fourth crew member has been rescued Monday after a typhoon sunk an engineering vessel earlier this week, according to a Chinese state broadcaster.
+A fourth crew member has been rescued Monday after a storm sunk an engineering vessel two days earlier, according to a Chinese state broadcaster.

 The crew member's situation is stable and rescue work is still ongoing, according to state broadcaster CCTV.